 A rule of thumb: don’t come to Philly and skip over the incredible Southeast Asian restaurant scene.
 Sure, lots of people (including myself) will tell you to get a bowl of phở (see below) but Gabriella’s is a great place to try Vietnamese food that goes beyond the staples you might see elsewhere.
 Try the bánh khọt, mini coconut cakes that come with lettuce and herbs for wrapping, or bánh bèo chén, open-faced dumplings that come steamed in tiny bowls and topped with shrimp, pork and shallot.
 For larger dishes, share the soft-shell crab and the shaken beef made with filet mignon.
-More good news: Gabriella’s is a BYOB restaurant.
+More good news: Gabriella’s is BYOB.
 So remember to show up with your own drinking supplies (sans glasses or opener).
 The history and politics of the Philly liquor laws are complicated, but the BYOB is a classic Philly phenomena that you should try once or twice or eight times while you’re here.
 1837 East Passyunk Avenue, East Passyunk.

 Laser Wolf or Zahav